TheTumultuousUnicornOfDarkness/CPU-X/src/core/bandwidth/README.txt

-This is the README file for my program, "bandwidth".
+This is the README file for my program "bandwidth".

-Bandwidth is a benchmark that attempts to measure memory bandwidth.
-In December 2010 (and as of release 0.24), I extended 'bandwidth' to measure network bandwidth as well.
+Bandwidth is a benchmark that measures memory bandwidth.

-Bandwidth is useful because both memory bandwidth and network bandwidth need to be measured to give you a clear idea of what your computer(s) can do.
+This utility is useful because memory bandwidth needs to measured to give you a clear idea of what your computer is capable of.

-Merely relying on specs does not give a full picture and indeed specs can be misleading.
+Merely relying on specs and marketing materials does not provide a full or even true picture of how the hardware performs in real life.

 --------------------------------------------------
-MEMORY BANDWIDTH

-My program bandwidth performs sequential and random reads and writes of varying sizes.
-This permits you to infer from the graph how each type of memory is performing.
+My program "bandwidth" performs sequential and random reads and writes and copies of varying sizes.
+This permits you to infer from the graph how well each type of memory is performing.
 So for instance when bandwidth writes a 256-byte chunk, you know that because caches are normally write-back, this chunk will reside entirely in the L1 cache.
-Whereas a 512 kB chunk will mainly reside in L2.
+Whereas a 256-kilobyte chunk will mainly reside in L2.

-You could run a non-artificial benchmark and observe that a general performance number is lower on one machine or higher on anotehr, but that may conceal the cause.
+You could run a non-artificial benchmark and observe that a general performance number is lower on one machine or higher on another, but that will conceal the cause(s).

-So the purpose of this program is to help you pinpoint the cause of a performance problem, or to affirm a general impression about a memory- intensive program.
+So the purpose of this program is to help you hone in on one cause of good or bad system performance.

-It also tells you the best-case scenario e.g. the maximum bandwidth achieved using sequential, 128-bit memory accesses.
+This utility also attempts to show you the best-case scenario, such as the maximum bandwidth achievable using sequential read accesses, even if in the real world few programs or libraries achieves that.

+Release 1.12:
+	- RISC-V support.
+Apple M2 support.
+Better OO organization.
+Fixed ARM bug.
+Release 1.11:
+	- AVX-512 support.
+Release 1.10:
+	- ARM 64 support, ARM 32 refinements.
+Apple M1 support.
+Release 1.9:
+	- More object-oriented improvements.
+Fixed Windows 64-bit support.
+Removed Linux framebuffer test.
+Release 1.8:
+	- More object-oriented improvements.
+Windows 64-bit supported.
+Release 1.7:
+	- Separated object-oriented C (OOC) from bandwidth app.
+Release 1.6:
+	- Converted the code to my conception of object-oriented C.
 Release 1.5:
 	- Fixed AVX bug.
 Added --nice mode and CPU temperature monitoring (OS/X only).
 Release 1.4: